Georgios Angonas

-Georgios Angonas (born 27 May 2003) is a Greek Cypriot artistic gymnast.
+Georgios Angonas (Γεώργιος Αγγώνας; born 27 May 2003) is a Greek Cypriot artistic gymnast.
 He won a bronze medal in the team event at the 2022 Commonwealth Games.
 He won the individual all-around title at the 2025 Games of the Small States of Europe.

 Gymnastics career

 Angonas competed at the 2019 Junior World Championships and finished 81st in the all-around.
 At the 2021 European Championships, he finished 65th in the all-around qualifications.

 Angonas competed with the Cypriot team that finished sixth at the 2022 Mediterranean Games.
 Then in the all-around final, he finished 14th.
 He then represented Cyprus at the 2022 Commonwealth Games and helped the team win the bronze medal behind England and Canada.
 This marked the first time a Cyprus gymnastics team won a Commonwealth Games medal.
 Individually, he advanced into the all-around final and finished 13th.
 At the 2022 European Championships, he finished 44th in the all-around qualifications and qualified for the 2022 World Championships.
 There, he finished 55th in the all-around qualifications and did not advance into any finals.

 At the 2024 European Championships, Angonas helped Cyprus qualify for their first-ever European team final, where they ultimately finished seventh.
 He competed on the vault, parallel bars, and horizontal bar at the 2024 Szombathely World Challenge Cup but did not advance into any finals.

 At the 2025 Games of the Small States of Europe, Angonas led Cyprus to the team title and also won the individual all-around title.
 In the event finals, he won more gold medals on the parallel bars and horizontal bar, and he won a silver medal on the vault.